What’s Your New Year’s Resolution?

 Whether you choose to see a psychiatrist or counselor, take medication or explore cognitive behavioral therapy, there is no wrong way to get the help you need.

-Make 2021 the year you hammer down a date to go to therapy.
+Make the new year the year you hammer down a date to go to therapy.